-Gallium(II) telluride, GaTe, is a chemical compound of gallium and tellurium.
-There is research interest in the structure and electronic properties of GaTe because of the possibility that it, or related compounds, may have applications in the electronics industry.
-Gallium telluride can be made by reacting the elements or by metal organic vapour deposition (MOCVD).
+Gallium(II) telluride (GaTe) is a chemical compound of gallium and tellurium.
+There is research interest in the structure and electronic properties of GaTe.
+Because of the possibility that GaTe or related compounds may have applications in the electronics industry.
+Gallium telluride can be made by reacting to the elements or by metal-organic vapor deposition (MOCVD).
 GaTe produced from the elements has a monoclinic crystal structure.
-Each gallium atom is tetrahedrally coordinated by 3 tellurium and one gallium atom.
+Each gallium atom is tetrahedrally coordinated by three tellurium and one gallium atom.
 The gallium-gallium bond length in the Ga2 unit is 2.43 Angstrom.
 The structure consists of layers and can be formulated as Ga24+ 2Te2-.
 The bonding within the layers is ionic-covalent and between the layers is predominantly van der Waals.
-GaTe is classified as a layered semiconductor (like GaSe and InSe which have similar structures).
-It is a direct band gap semiconductor with an energy of 1.65eV at room temperature.
-A hexagonal form can be produced by low pressure metal organic vapour deposition (MOCVD) from alkyl gallium telluride cubane-type clusters.
+The GaTe is classified as a layered semiconductor (like GaSe and InSe, both have similar structures).
+It is a direct band-gap semiconductor with energy of 1.65eV at room temperature.
+A hexagonal form can be produced by low-pressure metal-organic vapor deposition (MOCVD) from alkyl gallium telluride cubane-type clusters.
 The core consists of a cube of eight atoms, four gallium, and four tellurium atoms.
-Each gallium has an attached t-butyl group and three adjacent tellurium atoms and each tellurium has three adjacent gallium atoms.
-The hexagonal form, which is closely related to the monoclinic form, containing Ga24+ units, converts to the monoclinic form when annealed at 500°C
+Each gallium has an attached t-butyl group and three adjacent tellurium atoms, and each tellurium has three adjacent gallium atoms.
+The hexagonal form is closely related to the monoclinic form, containing Ga24+ units converts to the monoclinic form when annealed at 500°C.

 Gallium Telluride Pellet Information

-AEM Deposition provides Gallium Telluride pellets, Gallium Telluride pieces, and Gallium Telluride powder for sale, purity is 99.99%, 99.999%.
+AEM Deposition provides Gallium Telluride pellets, Gallium Telluride pieces, Gallium Telluride powder for sale, and the purity is 99.99% to 99.999%.

 Related Products of Gallium Telluride Pellet